chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Setting correct duration and dimensions when uploading
 - Using proper video attributes (`DocumentAttributeVideo`) during upload
 - This resolves the common issue of black thumbnails and 00:00 duration display

+### Special Handling for .ts Files

+The script now includes special handling for MPEG Transport Stream (.ts) files:

+- .ts files are automatically converted to MP4 format regardless of the `TRANSCODE_ENABLED` setting
+- This ensures proper playback and streaming in Telegram, since Telegram's video player is optimized for MP4 files
+- Conversion uses the same optimized settings as regular video transcoding
+- This applies to both direct media uploads and videos extracted from archives

 ### Enhanced Video Format Support